 The song “Kids” by the American Indie rock band MGMT is an ironic take on modern times and the on-going pressures of the mistakes we make in life.

-The lyrics feature a number of references to technology, youth culture, and growing up that hint at how surreal and baffling this chaotic journey can be.
+The lyrics feature several references to technology, youth culture, and growing up that hint at how surreal and baffling this chaotic journey can be.

-With its lyrics full of dark humor, it looks to show that underneath all these confusing feelings there are valuable lessons to be had in life.
+With its lyrics full of dark humor, it aims to show that underneath all these confusing feelings, there are valuable lessons to be learned in life.

 25. “I Will Always Love You” By Whitney Houston

-The song “I Will Always Love You” by Whitney Houston is an ironic song.
+The song “I Will Always Love You” by Whitney Houston is a good ironic song.

 26. “Take Me To Church” By Hozier

-The song “Take Me To Church” by Hozier is an ironic song, as it speaks of how love can be found in a religious place, despite its condemnation of the superficiality of religion and established structures of the church.
+The song “Take Me To Church” by Hozier is ironic.
+It speaks of how love can be found in a religious place despite its condemnation of religion’s superficiality and established structures.

 The traditional sound gives way to the controversial statement that true love should not follow what is preached in a place of worship.